incognito2170/BongoBD-CodeTest/DesignPattern/README.md

 # Answer:

-The given interface indicates towards the factory deisgn pattern.
+The given interface indicates towards the **Factory design pattern**.
 Here, a interface is given to build two types of objects like Car and Plane.
 This provides a good platform to use the factory pattern and an opportunity to change the values of the objects on the fly.

 To create a car and a plane class, we will simply keep Vehicle class as a base class.
 The key point of factory design pattern is that we define a class/interface and then we can have subclasses which implement the contract defined by the base class.
 Here the subclasses are Car and Plane class.